WABG-TV: History

-On September 13, 2006, WABG launched a Fox affiliate, "Delta Fox 10," on a new second digital subchannel.
+On September 13, 2006, WABG launched a Fox affiliate, "Delta Fox 10", on a new second digital subchannel.
 Previously, the national Foxnet service provided Fox programming to cable subscribers in the Delta area, which was one of the last markets to be offered the service.
-The cable-only service originally planned to close down on September 1, 2006 but was delayed until September 12 to allow WABG time to set up the new affiliate.
+The cable-only service originally planned to close down on September 1, 2006, but was delayed until September 12 to allow WABG time to set up the new affiliate.

 When WABG-DT2 started operations, it was not a 24-hour station due to a lack of syndicated programming rights.
-"Delta Fox" aired programming from 5:00 p.m. to 10:35 p.m. weekdays, 4:00 p.m. to 10:30 p.m. on Saturdays, and 5:00 p.m. to 10:35 p.m. on Sundays outside football and NASCAR seasons.
+"Delta Fox" aired programming from 5 to 10:35 p.m. weekdays, 4 to 10:30 p.m. on Saturdays, and 5 to 10:35 p.m. on Sundays outside football and NASCAR seasons.
 "Delta Fox" aired all Fox Sports programming on weekends regardless of starting time.
 Because of this limited schedule, it would not carry the network's Saturday morning children's block, 4Kids TV.
-On October 26, 2009, DeltaFOX 10 started broadcasting 20 hours of programming Monday through Friday along with extended hours on the weekends, eventually having a full 24/7 schedule.
+On October 26, 2009, Delta Fox started broadcasting 20 hours of programming Monday through Friday along with extended hours on the weekends, eventually having a full 24/7 schedule.